 - Parking lots and garages will become less necessary – if not obsolete.
 Parking lots and garages in apartment buildings can be converted and repurposed to make way for additional residential units and/or resident amenities, such as a fitness center, movie room or outdoor pool.

 - Housing will become more affordable.
-The average parking space is only 330 square feet in size but can add anywhere from $10,000 to $50,000 per space to a development’s total project costs (depending on whether it is surface-level or below-grade parking).
+The average parking space is only 330 square feet in size but can add anywhere from $10,000 to $50,000 per space to a development’s total project costs ().
 As cities lower parking ratios, new development projects will become more affordable.
 Existing buildings will also become more valuable if they have parking spaces can be converted into living units.Cost savings won’t be constrained to multifamily buildings; owners of single family homes could get a boost too.
 An estimated 13% of every single-family lot is now dedicated to a garage.
 This space could be converted into an office or in-law suite.
 Owners can then turn around and rent these accessory units out on websites like Airbnb, which in effect will make single-family homes 13% more affordable than they were previously.